 Golden Haven Zamboanga Park was launched in 2009 and has a total gross land area of 5.5 hectares.
 The Company has completed and launched a total of 10,389 memorial lots of various sizes to the public.
-In 2015, the Company acquired an adjacent 3.2-hectare property for the Zamboanga memorial park's expansion on which a total of 7,583 memorial lots have been completed.
-As of 31 December 2015, the Zamboanga project has a remaining inventory of 8,791 memorial lots.
+In 2015, the Company entered into an agreement for the acquisition from non-related third parties of an adjacent 3.2-hectare property for the Zamboanga memorial park's expansion on which a total of 7,583 memorial lots have been completed.
+As of 31 March 2016, the Zamboanga project has a remaining inventory of 8,408 memorial lots.